 Other big attractions on the island include the amazing beaches, fantastic hikes, natural hot springs and wonderful wildlife life.
 With no possums or ermines on the island, the native birdlife has less threats than the mainland and some species are thriving such as the incredible native kaka.
 Dolphins frequent the bays and beaches and occasionally orcas and whales also make an appearance.
 Fishing and diving is popular with numerous boaties making their way to the island over the summer months.

 Finding a place to stay is easy with a number of accommodation options from luxury lodges to camping sites.
-The Department of Conservation have six serviced campsites on the island and Airbnb is a popular way to find a place to stay.
+The Department of Conservation has six serviced campsites on the island and Airbnb is a popular way to find a place to stay.
 Summertime can get busy so if you plan to visit in the peak season (mid December to the end of January) then it might pay to book your preferred accommodation.

 Karllie – YOLO SOLO